apache/james-project/src/site/markdown/server/manage-webadmin.md

 [More details about endpoints returning a task](#Endpoints_returning_a_task).

+The `I-KNOW-WHAT-I-M-DOING` header is mandatory (you can read more information about it in the warning section below).

 The scheduled task will have the following type `solve-mailbox-inconsistencies` and the following `additionalInformation`:

 ```